Mohansaina/help-eachother/README.md

 This is a full-stack application with:
 - Frontend: Static HTML, CSS, and JavaScript
 - Backend: Node.js with Express server
-- Data: In-memory storage (would be replaced with a database in production)
+- Data: Supabase database for persistent storage

-The server serves the static files and provides API endpoints for future expansion.
+The server serves the static files and provides API endpoints that interact with the Supabase database.